 one tablespoon of unsalted butter, cut into two pieces

-In a bowl large enough to soak one slice of bread at a time, whisk together egg, milk, and honey.
-Place one slice of bread in the bowl to soak in the egg mixture and flip.
-Heat a non-stick frying pan over high heat and place one piece of butter.
-Place soaked bread in the frying pan and gently press it with a spatula.
+Heat a non-stick frying pan over high heat and add one piece of butter.
+Place the soaked bread in the pan and gently press it with a spatula.

 Place the second slice of milk bread in the bowl to soak.
-Reduce the heat to medium and leave it until the bottom side has turned golden brown.
-Change the heat to high, immediately flip the bread, and gently press it with a spatula.
+Reduce the heat to medium and cook until the bottom side has turned golden brown.
+Increase the heat to high, flip the bread, and gently press it again with a spatula.

 Comments